jfranciscosousa/jfranciscosousa.com/src/content/blog/validating-environment-variables-with-zod.md

 ```

 Next, we write a validation script that we can run before launching our web app.
-You can even incorporate this step into your CI pipelines, and you should!
+You can even incorporate this step into your CI pipelines, to detect environment errors before actually deploying your application.
+I personally add this script to my `build` step on Vercel or Netlify (or wherever I'm deploying).

 Make sure to install `zod-error` as well.
 It helps to prettify `zod` errors for you.